04Sep2025

 Cracking the Compensation Code: The Hidden Truths of Private Banking Earnings Unveiled

 In a previous post, I discussed the various methods of percentage compensation in our industry and received valuable feedback.
 Today, I want to draw attention to another myth in private banking.
 Cracking the compensation code is crucial for understanding these myths and debunking them.
-By examining the true correlation between performance and rewards, we can ensure transparency and fairness.
+We can ensure transparency and fairness by examining the accurate correlation between performance and rewards.
 This knowledge empowers professionals to make informed decisions and pursue career paths that align with their goals and values.

 When conversing with private banking relationship managers, I often hear impressive earning figures, particularly given the recent rise in interest rates.
 As clients have forgotten about traditional instruments such as call or time deposits, banks have capitalised by placing these funds in “overnights.”

 When asking about the correlation between these figures and total compensation, I often receive radio silence or vague explanations.
 According to these responses, other departments may not perform as well.
-This suggests no correlation in most private banks, avoiding conflicts of interest.
-Otherwise, leverage or extended FX transactions may jeopardize client portfolios.
+This suggests that there is no correlation in most private banks, thereby avoiding conflicts of interest.
+Otherwise, leverage or extended FX transactions may jeopardise client portfolios.
 Transparency in compensation ensures ethical practices and protects clients’ interests, maintaining trust and stability in financial relationships.

 Source: LinkedIn (SEO adjusted)